 High School Diversity Champion Award

-2025 High School Diversity Champion Award
+2026 High School Diversity Champion Award

 sponsored by AT&T

 This special award recognizes a talented high school student journalist, of a diverse background, for outstanding contributions to their newsroom.
 Diversity includes, but is not limited to, factors such as: ancestry, color, disability or handicap, race, religious creed, sexual orientation and economic status.
-Entry should include three examples of work produced and published in 2023.
+Entry should include three examples of work produced and published in 2025.
 Entries could include stories, photos, videos, special projects, use of various platforms and other examples of the journalist’s impact on their newsroom.
 Entries can also be submitted in other contest categories.
 Entries will be judged together for overall excellence.
 A nominating letter (unlimited word count) from the school’s faculty news adviser is required.
 There is no limit on the number of entries from any news organization or journalist; however, no more than one award will be given each year.
 The winner will receive a framed certificate and a $500 cash award, sponsored by AT&T

 College Diversity Champion Award

 This special award recognizes a talented college student journalist, of a diverse background, for outstanding contributions to their newsroom.
 Diversity includes, but is not limited to, factors such as: ancestry, color, disability or handicap, race, religious creed, sexual orientation, age, veteran status and economic status.
-Entry should include three examples of work produced and published in 2023.
+Entry should include three examples of work produced and published in 2025.
 Entries could include stories, photos, videos, special projects, use of various platforms and other examples of a journalist’s impact on their newsroom.
 Entries also can be submitted in other contest categories.
 Entries will be judged together for overall excellence.
 A nominating letter (unlimited words) from a faculty news adviser/supervising editor is required.
 There is no limit on the number of entries from any news organization or journalist; however, no more than one award will be given each year.
-The winner will receive a framed certificate and a $500 cash award, sponsored by The Lenfest Institute
+The winner will receive a framed certificate and a $500 cash award, sponsored by The Lenfest Institute.

-College Diversity Champion Award Winner
+2026 College Diversity Champion Award

 sponsored by The Lenfest Institute